aws-samples/aws-modernization-workshop-base/content/1_ModuleOne/13_WorkshopPrerequisites.ee.md

 ## Submodule Three Heading <!-- MODIFY THIS SUBHEADING -->

 This paragraph block should be an introduction to the submodule.
+Are there any prerequisites the user must perform to begin the workshop?
+Do they need to sign up for any external accounts or install any tools?

 ### Submodule Three Subheading <!-- MODIFY THIS SUBHEADING -->
 This paragraph block should be utilized to start the submodule. <br>